PrintedScript/mechanica-logic-sim/README.md

 - **Snap** - Toggle grid snapping for blocks and wires
 - **Tidy Wires** - Automatically route all wires neatly
 - **Export/Import** - Save and load circuit designs as JSON
-- **Clear** - Remove all blocks and wires from the canvas
+- **Clear** - Remove all blocks and wires from the current tab
-- **Delete** - Select a block or wire and press Delete/Backspace to remove it
+- **Delete** - Select a block or wire and press Delete/Backspace to remove it (clears the whole selection at once)
+- **Wire colour** - Select a wire and pick a colour in the Inspector

 ## How It Works